 The ranking system consists of several weighted categories.
 These include:

 -Points for each member of faculty who signed the complaint letter that disputed the methodology of the Poets & Writers rankings.
-Having a faculty that is engaged–as has a little spunk–is vital to success in any program.
+Having a faculty that is engaged–and has a little spunk–is vital to success in any program.